kaandrews/ST_Anything_IR/README.md

 5) Connect up an IR LED to your NodeMCU as described above

 Finding IR Codes

 To use this library you need to know the correct IR code to transmit, the length of the code and the protocol to use.
 To find this information I used an IR receiver connected to an Arduino Uno.
+There are lots of tutorials online for how to do this, for example: https://learn.adafruit.com/using-an-infrared-library/hardware-needed

+I have included a sample Sketch IRrecvCheckSTA that works on a NodeMCU with a connected IR receiver.
+It provides the IR code, number of bits, and the protocol info required to retransmit the code with ST Anything.
+I am sure there are other codes that can be supported, I will continue to work on this, but please let me know if you find something unsupported.

-There are lots of tutorials online for how to do this, for example: https://learn.adafruit.com/using-an-infrared-library/hardware-needed My example sketch includes the codes I found for my LG and Samsung TV power buttons.
+My example sketch includes the codes I found for my LG and Samsung TV power buttons.

 Next Steps

 As the next steps for this library I have planned the following:
 1) Create a momentary push button that does not toggle on and off, this could be used for cases such as adjusting a TV channel or the volume.
 2) Create an IR macro button that can send a series of IR codes, perhaps to turn on the TV, change to a certain input and adjust the volume all with one click.